Destranix/blender_io_points/README.md

   Edit -> Preferences -> Add-ons -> Install

 When prompted select the zip file `io_points.zip`.
-Afterwards you will see a screen with the following message.
+Afterwards you will see a screen with a message telliing you to enable the add-on.
 You have to do what the message says (message knows best.
 Always trust message).

-**NOTE:** You must enable the plugin by clicking the box shown in the screenshot before you can use it!
+**NOTE:** You must enable the plugin by clicking the box (as the message says) before you can use it!

 ## Usage
 After installing this plugin, there are two ways to import Points in a custom format.